TheMechanicalWitch/Electronics-Project-Docs/code/Oak-D Lite limb angles/Readme.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-* Adam Nyberg (For constructing the fan-casing (see fan_mount_v2.stl) for cooling of the camera hardware as well as early testing and contribution)
+* Adam Nyberg (For constructing the fan-casing (see camera_mount.stl and fan_mount_v2.stl) for cooling of the camera hardware as well as early testing and contribution)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>